 - Segment your mailing list.
 Segmentation highly increases relevancy and targeting.
 It’s convenient to segment mailing lists with SendPulse, and opportunities for segmentation are virtually unlimited.
 Segment your mailing list according to the country, gender, place in the sales funnel, etc.

 - Create emails with a consistent layout.
 If the mailing list is up and ready, create an email campaign with the help of a drag-and-drop editor, which allows creating great templates without coding.
 Besides, you can use pre-designed templates provided by SendPulse.

 - Write a good copy.
 The style of the text should correspond to your brand’s general identity.
 Create a funny and intriguing subject line and preheader text.
 Put the most tasteful information there to encourage the recipients to open your email.
 The copy inside the email should be meaningful with a purpose in every word and lead a reader to the CTA smoothly.

 - Use A/B testing.
-A/B testing gives a chance to clarify whether your email will impress your audience or not, without sending it to the entire list.
-The size of the mailing list determines the number of recipients required for testing.
+A/B testing gives you a chance to clarify whether your email will impress your audience or not, without sending it to the entire list.
+The size of your mailing list determines the number of recipients required for testing.
 For instance, you can test different subject lines by sending two different emails to two equal groups of people.
 After that, you will know which variant is better.
 The same goes for email visual and text content, CTAs, sender’s name, etc.